 Under the collective rules, consultation must take place between the employer and a representative.
 The representative can either be a trade union representative or a representative elected by the employees affected.
 In both cases they are entitled to time off to carry out their duties in relation to the redundancy consultation.
 This includes access to accommodation and facilities so that they can talk to the affected employees, and reasonable time off with pay for representatives and candidates for election to carry out their duties and to attend training to enable them to fulfil their roles.

-Just because some employees are in a trade union does not mean that you have to allow a trade union representative to be the collective redundancy representative – the obligation to allow the actual trade union representative to appear is only where you formally recognise the trade union in question for collective bargaining purposes.
-However, trade union representatives have usually had training and can bring useful suggestions to the table, as well as showing your organisation in a co-operative light should the matter end up in a n Employment Tribunal (see below).
+Just because some employees are in a trade union does not mean that you have to allow a trade union representative to be the collective redundancy representative – the obligation to engage with the trade union representative is only where you formally recognise the trade union in question for collective bargaining purposes.
+However, trade union representatives have usually had training and can bring useful suggestions to the table, as well as showing your organisation in a co-operative light should the matter result in claims for unfair dismissal.

 Information you must provide